Liam Gallagher: Controversies

 With the appearance of Oasis on the music scene in 1994, Gallagher quickly made a public name for himself with his "loutish" behaviour.
 By 2000, his reputation and confrontational persona saw him feature in a Channel 4 documentary Hellraisers along with actors Peter O'Toole, Oliver Reed and Richard Harris and musicians Keith Moon and Ozzy Osbourne.

-After an argument on a flight to Australia in 1998 that apparently involved a scone, Gallagher was banned for life from Cathay Pacific airlines; he responded that he would "rather walk".
+After an argument on a flight from Hong Kong to Perth in 1998 that apparently involved a scone, Gallagher was banned for life from Cathay Pacific Airways; he responded that he would "rather walk".
 During the band's Australian tour at the time, he was arrested and charged with assault after allegedly headbutting a 19-year-old fan who claimed he was only asking Gallagher for a photo.
 Criminal charges were later dropped, although a civil case was pursued that led to Gallagher reportedly settling out of court.
 In 2006, Gallagher allegedly had a drunken brawl with footballer Paul Gascoigne at the Groucho Club in London, which ended with him setting off a fire extinguisher in Gascoigne's face.

 On an early U.S. tour, Gallagher made derogatory remarks about Americans, as well as his brother Noel, which led to an ultimatum from the latter, who briefly left the band in 1994.
 When addressing their muted reception in the U.S. (especially in comparison with their home country), Gallagher said, "Americans want grungy people, stabbing themselves in the head on stage.
 They get a bright bunch like us, with deodorant on, they don't get it."

 On receiving an award at the 2010 Brit Awards for the best album of the past 30 years, Gallagher swore while he thanked all the former members of Oasis except for his brother.
 He then dropped the microphone and gave the award to a member of the crowd.
 Gallagher's behaviour prompted that year's host, Peter Kay, to brand him a "knobhead", much to the applause of the audience.

+On 1 July 2025, Gallagher tweeted "Chingchong", which is widely recognised as a racial slur mocking Asians.
+He initially dismissed concerns with "whatever", but later deleted the post and issued an apology.
+Some Asian fans, particularly those from China and South Korea, are calling for a boycott of Oasis' Asian tour concerts.